A) KNOW YOUR LIMITS

 F) EAT A GOOD PRE-RAE MEAL A FEW HOURS BEFORE THE RACE

 Try a bagel with peanut butter and a banana—the protein and carbs will fuel your effort and aid in recovery.

-Consume a small amount of salt.
 Eat salted foods like a salt bagel, salted pretzels, or salted nuts.
 If you’re planning to race, eat salted foods all week prior to the event.
 On race day, consume one fast-food salt packet at the start line.
 Have another salt packet halfway through the race.

-Protect yourself from the sun.
 When you are going to be exposed to the intense summer rays of the sun, apply at least 15 SPF sunscreen and wear protective eyewear that filters out UVA and UVB rays.
 Consider wearing a visor that will shade your eyes and skin but will allow heat to transfer off the top of your head.

 Do not consume products like cold medicines, ephedrine, pseudoephedrine, or anti-diarrhea medicines with dehydrating agents in them.
 They may increase your risk for heat illness.
 Caffeine products are only OK in doses you are used to taking on training day.
 Do not start taking a caffeine product on race day.

 Unlike cotton, synthetics wick moisture from your skin so cooling evaporation can occur.
 Synthetics also decrease chafing and don't cling and cause a chill.
 Look for loose-fitting garments with mesh inserts under the arms, on the sides of the torso, down the arms, and on the outer thighs.
 Acrylic socks keep feet dry and cool.

 Young children and teenagers are more susceptible to heat induced injury.
 Studies have shown that children are at a disadvantage of heating up easily due to their smaller body sizes.